juhanikataja/container-course-material/markdown/04_terminology.md

 ### Pod

-* smallest unit to schedule
+* Smallest unit to schedule
-* has resource limits
+* Has resource limits
-  * memory
+  * Memory
   * CPU
-* subject to readiness and health checks (per container)
+* Subject to readiness and health checks (per container)

 ---